-NewYork-Presbyterian Morgan Stanley Children's Hospital offers the Neonatal Comfort Care program — a service designed to make babies with life-limiting conditions or terminal illnesses as comfortable as possible.
-We believe that no matter how brief, each baby’s life is precious and needs to be welcomed and cherished.
-We understand how challenging this time is for families, and we are there to provide support during this journey.
+No matter how brief, each baby's life is precious and needs to be welcomed and cherished.
+The NewYork-Presbyterian Neonatal Comfort Care Program (NCCP) is a service designed to make babies with life-limiting conditions or terminal illnesses as comfortable as possible.
+Our expert and compassionate multidisciplinary team provides support and guidance to families from diagnosis through birth and beyond by creating a unique medical plan that follows the natural course of each baby’s life.
+We understand how challenging this time is for families, and we are there to provide support and guidance during this journey.

-The Neonatal Comfort Care Program is available to you when there are no medical and surgical treatments available to help your baby recover.
-Our multidisciplinary team will support you and your family while alleviating your child's suffering and improving the quality of his or her life.
+The NCCP, provided at NewYork-Presbyterian Morgan Stanley Children's Hospital and NewYork-Presbyterian Komansky Children’s Hospital, is available to you when there are no medical and surgical treatments available to help your baby recover.
+We offer a plan of care to provide a comfortable and loving environment to your infant, without the intent of shortening or prolonging his or her natural life.

-- The medical director/neonatologist, who will meet with you to discuss your baby's condition and plan of care after delivery.
+- The medical director/neonatologist - who will meet with you to discuss your baby's condition and plan of care after delivery.
 They will also facilitate the discussion regarding the management of your pregnancy and delivery plan with your obstetrician.

 - A child life specialist will meet with you to provide support to your baby and your family, including sibling support and memory-making.

-- Pastoral Care is available to meet with you to provide spiritual and emotional support for you and your family.
+- Pastoral care is available to meet with you to provide spiritual and emotional support for you and your family.